GenoImel/Mono-ECS-Core/Documentation~/CoreArchitecture.md

             instance = gameManager;

             // Call the protected method OnInitialized.
 This is empty in this abstract script,
-            // but has some logic in SunderpathGameManager, which inherits from GameManager. gameManager.OnInitialized();
+            // but has some logic in RootNameGameManager, which inherits from GameManager. gameManager.OnInitialized();
         }